bsc-wdc/compss/CONTRIBUTING.md

 ### 6. Merge changes

 This MR will trigger a runner which will build the trunk you just committed and run the local suite of basic tests (and add the headers in case you forgot to). **Unless all tests are passed, you will not be able to merge your changes.** If you want, you can select 'Merge when pipeline succeeds' and the branch will automatically be merged once testing finishes.

+If you selected the corresponding box, the remote branch will be deleted after the merge.
+However, your local branch will not be removed.
+To do so, first change to another branch (like trunk for example with `git co trunk`) and then issue:

+`git br -d branch_to_remove`

 ### 7. Pipeline failed